caewok/fvtt-elevation-ruler/README.md

 After the waypoint, there is a 10 foot move to the south with no additional elevation.
 So the total distance is 21 + 10 = 31 feet.

 ![Screenshot DnD 5e Euclidean Measurement](https://raw.githubusercontent.com/caewok/fvtt-elevation-ruler/c7664c550b5da4afec07e6f7076f301513834d36/media/measurement_dnd_euclidian.webp)

-## FAQ

-### How does the underlying measurement work?

-When measuring between origin point A and destination point B, incrementing elevation will move the destination to a point C 1 unit above (in the vertical direction) from B. Thus, the line between A and C is the hypotenuse of the right triangle formed by A, B, and C. That triangle is then projected back on the 2-D plane by rotating it 90 degrees, and the diagonal between A and C is measured using the underlying system measurement default.
-Thus, adding elevation will always cause a measurement along a diagonal.

-For each additional waypoint, elevation is measured between the waypoints.
-Thus, if waypoint 1 moves up 10 feet, and waypoint 2 then moves down 10 feet, the measured distance will assume a move up by 10 feet, and then a second move down by 10 feet—--in other words, distances between waypoints do not "cancel out."

 ### What systems does it work on?